Samuel Liddell MacGregor Mathers: Criticism

 In addition to many supporters, he had many enemies and critics.
 One of his most notable enemies was one-time friend and pupil Aleister Crowley, who portrayed Mathers as a villain named SRMD in his 1917 novel Moonchild.
-According to Crowley's memoirs, The Confessions of Aleister Crowley, Mathers was in the habit of ostensibly playing chess matches against various pagan gods.
-Mathers would set up the chessboard and seat himself behind the white(s) pieces, with an empty chair opposite him.
-After making a move for himself, Mathers would then shade his eyes and peer towards the empty chair, waiting for his opponent to signal a move.
-Mathers would then move a black piece accordingly, then make his next move as white, and so forth.
-Crowley did not record who won.

 Earlier, Crowley wrote in his Confessions that: "As far as I was concerned, Mathers was my only link with the Secret Chiefs to whom I was pledged.
 I wrote to him offering to place myself and my fortune unreservedly at his disposal; if that meant giving up the Abra-Melin Operation for the present, all right."

-In The Doctrine and Literature of the Kabalah (1902), Waite criticises Mathers, previously published work on the subject, in the following terms: "the Kabbalah Unveiled [1887] of Mr. S. L. MacGregor Mathers, which is largely translation and commentary, and, in addition to other limitations, embraces therefore only a small portion of an extensive literature."
+In The Doctrine and Literature of the Kabalah (1902), A. E. Waite criticises Mathers' previously published work on the subject, in the following terms: "the Kabbalah Unveiled [1887] of Mr. S. L. MacGregor Mathers, which is largely translation and commentary, and, in addition to other limitations, embraces therefore only a small portion of an extensive literature."

 Decline and death

-Mathers died on 5 or 20 November 1918 in Paris.
-The manner of his death is unknown; his death certificate lists no cause of death.
-Aleister Crowley wrote in his Confessions of the decline of the Hermetic Order of the Golden Dawn, as well as that of MacGregor Mathers.
+Mathers died on November 5th or 20th, 1918, in Paris, during the Spanish influenza pandemic.
+His death certificate (now lost) listed no cause of death and for many years his burial site remained unknown, leading some to claim he did not die and had achieved immortality.
+The grave has since been found in Paris.
+Aleister Crowley, in his Confessions, wrote of the decline of the Hermetic Order of the Golden Dawn, as well as that of MacGregor Mathers.
 He lamented what he saw as the irredeemable changes by Waite in his order and MacGregor Mathers's legacy of well-meaning but low-quality leadership in his last years.